Read the latest updates from Saint Leo University about reopening and the coronavirus pandemic.

-In accordance with the university’s framework to begin returning to normal operations.
-Select Education Centers have begun operating from their physical facilities, while other continue to support students remotely.
+In accordance with the university’s framework to begin returning to normal operations, Saint Leo University Education Centers have begun operating from their physical facilities.
 Contact information for each center, as well as their current status is provided below.
-Scheduling appointments with center staff is strongly encouraged prior to visiting a location.

 Savannah Education Center

 This center is open from 8 a.m. to 6 p.m. from Monday through Thursday and from 8 a.m. to 4 p.m. on Fridays.